A new organization was formed in early 2006 to market and promote the Raccoon River Valley Trail in west central Iowa.

-The association launched this ‘Net site www.RaccoonRiverValleyTrail.org on May 1, 2006, with information and features about the trail itself, as well as attractions and businesses in the communities located on and near the trail.
+The association launched this site www.RaccoonRiverValleyTrail.org on May 1, 2006, with information and features about the trail itself, as well as attractions and businesses in the communities located on and near the trail.
 The association hired David Harrenstein, of Lanesboro Web Management Group in Lanesboro, Minnesota, to develop the site.
-Harrenstein, a native Iowan, is webmaster of several sites affiliated with the Root River State Trail in Minnesota as well as RAGBRAI’s site on the ’Net.
-In early 2009, Chris Brocka of G.Rafics, Inc., based in Adel, took over as webmaster and spearheaded a near-total redesign of the site.
+Harrenstein, a native Iowan, is webmaster of several sites affiliated with the Root River State Trail in Minnesota and several sites for organizations and local governments in Iowa.
+In early 2009, Chris Brocka of G.Rafics, Inc., based in Adel, took over as webmaster and spearheaded a total redesign of the site.
 In 2013, Justin Lobaito, based in Des Moines, took over webmaster duties.
 In October 2019 the website was redesigned again by Hatch.
 Those changes reflect the association’s goal of doing as much business as possible with companies in the RRVT communities.

 The RRVT Association was started with $3,000 in donations arranged by the conservation directors of the three counties along the trail.

 We work with communities all along the trail in the three counties, helping them to develop new businesses and attractions that will interest trail users and other tourists.
 At the same time, we are promoting the trail with bicyclists and other recreation enthusiasts across the nation and around the world.
-We want to make the RRVT a real destination for trail users.
+We are making the RRVT a real destination for trail users.